 There is no set duration for your orthodontic treatment.
 This is unique to every patient and depends on the amount the teeth need to be moved to attain the proper alignment.
 We like to accomplish everything within 14-and 24 months.
 Each person is different so it will vary.

-Will this permanently relieve my TMJ symptoms?
+Can Neuromuscular Orthodontics permanently relieve my TMJ symptoms?

 Orthopedic or Neuromuscular Orthodontic movement, will many times make the patient’s TMJ disorder symptoms resolve completely or diminish greatly.
 This is because the jaw muscles no longer need to work harder to maintain a stable jaw position.